 Is ad management only relevant for large organizations?

-No. Structured ad management principles apply to organizations of all sizes, as clarity and accountability are beneficial at any scale.
+No. Structured ad management principles apply to organizations of all sizes.

 How often should ad performance be reviewed?

-Performance review frequency depends on campaign duration and volume, but many practitioners analyze data weekly or monthly to identify trends.
+Performance review frequency depends on campaign duration and volume, but many practitioners analyze data weekly or monthly.

 Does automation replace human oversight in ad management?

-Automation assists with efficiency, but human oversight remains important for strategy, interpretation, and ethical considerations.
+Automation improves efficiency, but human oversight remains essential for strategy and decision-making.

 Conclusion